Dark marks, brown spots & more: hyperpigmentation demystified.

 Use the right ingredients to tackle the cause and formation of your pigmentation.
 Seek out products that contain Activated Charcoal like Daily Superfoliant to help remove pollutants.

 PowerBright Dark Spot Serum is formulated with high-tech ingredients such as Niacinamide and Hexylresorcinol that work together to reduce excess pigment in the skin.
 You’ll also find these actives in PowerBright Overnight Cream for round the clock treatment, fading dark spots whilst you sleep.

 As one of the most potent antioxidants available, Vitamin C is highly effective at scavenging free radicals.
 It also helps your skin to defend itself against future oxidative stress – effectively brightening skin from inside and out.
 Just make sure to choose a Vitamin C formula that’s both ultra-stable and highly bioavailable like BioLumin-C Serum.

 There’s no quick fix for hyperpigmentation: depending on how deep your pigmentation is in the skin it can take some time before you see progress.
 Additionally, some spots may look darker before they lighten; this is because they gradually rise to the skin’s surface as you continue to exfoliate.
 But stick with it, and you’ll eventually see brighter, firmer, more radiant skin!

 Kickstart your battle against brown spots by clicking here to speak to a Dermalogica skin therapist for a free Face Mapping® skin analysis.
-They will hone in on what's causing your dark spots and recommend a plan of action.
-Tying in a professional series of treatments, such as peels, may help expedite results.
+They will home in on what's causing your dark spots and recommend a plan of action.
+Tying in a professional series of treatments, such as peels, will help expedite results.